ajslater/codex/README.md

 Codex can make groups for libraries that exclude groups of users or exclude everyone and include only certain groups of users.

-### PDFs
+### PDF Metadata

-Codex only reads PDF metadata from the filename.
+Codex reads PDF metadata from the filename, PDF metadata fields and also many formats of common complex comic metadata if they are embedded in the PDF `keywords` field.

 If you decide to include PDFs in your comic library, I recommend taking time to rename your files so Codex can find some metadata.
 Codex recognizes several file naming schemes.
 This one has good results:

 `{series} v{volume} #{issue} {title} ({year}) {ignored}.pdf`

+Complex comic metadata, such as ComicInfo.xml, can be also be embedded in the keywords field by using the [comicbox](https://github.com/ajslater/comicbox) command line tool.
+Codex will read this data because it relies on comicbox internally.
+Not many people use comicbox or embeded metadata in PDFs in this fashion, so you likely won't find it unless you've added it yourself.

+### 🗝️ API with Key Access

+Codex has a limited number of API endpoints available with API Key Access.
+The API Key is available on the admin/stats tab.

 ## <a name="configuration">🎛️ Configuration</a>